Pemdas1991/landing-page/README.md

 "https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/odin-project.png"

 as well as possible.

-Images for
+Images for webpage at time of work are saved in the example folder.